Up Close and Personal

 Do you remember the first piece you wrote that you were proud of?

-I don’t remember exactly the first … some of the stories in the book go back pretty far because I would just write to write and I had no idea of ever collecting the pieces into a book or publishing them, or collecting them in an anthology, until about three years ago when I first became aware of the publishing-on-demand process.
+I don’t remember exactly the first … some of the stories in the book go back pretty far because I would just write to write and I had no idea of ever collecting the pieces into a book or publishing them, or collecting them in an anthology, until about three years ago.
 So, some of the stories go back almost 10 years.
 And then when I was serious about collecting them, I went back and re-read some of them and re-worded some of those stories and picked ones that were similar in theme so they would fit thematically with the rest of the book.

 What do you enjoy more, writing poetry or prose?